eigr/spawn/README.md

 Spawn is made up of the following components:

 * A semantic protocol based on Protocol Buffers
-* A Sidecar Proxy written in Elixir that implements this protocol.
+* A Sidecar Proxy written in Elixir that implements this protocol and persistent storage adapters.
 * Support libraries in different programming languages.

 ## The Actor Model